-A. Stormwater runoff from all regulated activity sites with a drainage area of greater than five acres shall be calculated using a generally accepted calculation technique that is based on the NRCS Soil Cover Complex Method.
-Table 165-23.1 summarizes acceptable computation methods.
-The method selected for use shall be based on the individual limitations and suitability of each method for a particular site.
-The use of the Rational Method to estimate peak discharges for drainage areas greater than five acres shall be permitted only upon approval by the Municipal Engineer.
+A. Stormwater runoff from all Regulated Activity Sites with a drainage area of greater than five (5) acres shall be calculated using a generally accepted calculation technique(s) that is based on the NRCS Soil Cover Complex Method.
+Table 309.1 summarizes acceptable computation methods.
+The method selected for use shall be based on the individual limitations and suitability of each method for a particular Site.
+The use of the Rational Method to estimate peak discharges for drainage areas greater than five (5) acres shall be permitted only upon approval by the Municipal Engineer.

-TABLE 23.1
+TABLE 309.1

-ACCEPTABLE COMPUTATION METHODOLOGIES FOR SWM SITE PLANS
+ACCEPTABLE COMPUTATION METHODOLOGIES FOR SWM SITE PLAN

-METHOD DEVELOPED BY APPLICABILITY USDA NRCS USDA NRCS Applicable where use of full hydrology computer model is desirable or necessary.
-US Army Corps of Engineers USDA-NRCS Applicable for land development plans where limitations described in TR- 55 are met.
-Emil Kuichling (1889) US Army Corps of Engineers Applicable where use of a full hydrologic computer model is desirable or necessary.

-Rational Method (or commercial computer package based on Rational Method) Emil Kuickling (1889) For Sites up to five (5) acres, or as approved by the Municipality.
+METHOD DEVELOPED BY APPLICABILITY TR-20 (or commercial computer package based on TR-20) USDA NRCS Applicable where use of full hydrology computer model is desirable or necessary.
+TR-55 (or commercial computer package based on TR-55) USDA NRCS Applicable for land development plans where limitations described in TR-55 are met.
+HEC-1/ HEC-HMS US Army Corps of Engineers Applicable where use of a full hydrologic computer model is desirable or necessary.
+Rational Method (or commercial computer package based on Rational Method) Emil Kuichling (1889) For Sites up to five (5) acres, or as approved by the Municipality.
 Other Methods Varies Other computation methodologies approved by the Municipality.